 Here at the Knitter’s Planner, we want to help set you up for success in 2022.
 Our Planner Setup series will help you get familiar with your planner, walk you through starting to fill it out, and teach you how to make the most of your year.
 Be sure to check out Part One: Getting Started and Part Two: Adding to your calendar pages if you haven’t already read them!
+Today, we are going to work on filling out the Knitter’s Planner Project Section.

 Part Three: Filling out your Projects Section